PortAudio/portaudio/.github/ISSUE_TEMPLATE/bug_report.md

 Error messages or logs longer than a page should be attached as a .txt file.

 **Desktop (please complete the following information):**
- - OS: [e.g. iOS]
+ - OS: [e.g. Mac OS]
  - OS Version [e.g. 22]
- - PortAudio: stable or current
+ - PortAudio version: stable, nightly snapshot (which?), current (please give date and/or Git hash):
- - If Windows, which API:
+ - If Windows or Linux, which Host API (e.g. WASAPI):

 **Additional context**
 Add any other context about the problem here.